Pakistan raises $1.1 billion from first 3G, 4G auction

 Ismail Shah, the PTA head, announced the results to reporters late on Wednesday after the auction, which lasted all day.

 Pakistan is the only major country in the region that still does not offer 3G services.
-Its neighbor, war-ravaged Afghanistan, switched to 3G services in 2012.
+Its neighbour, war-ravaged Afghanistan, switched to 3G services in 2012.

 The country's telecoms market was deregulated in 2004 and foreign firms such as Etisalat have invested heavily.
 But services that use 3G and 4G connections have been out of reach of most Pakistani customers.